 - Too old?
 You may be eligible to compete in the Washington International Competition for Strings (ages 18–28).
 Click here for details.

 Deadline and Important Dates

-- TBD: Preliminary video auditions held and selected semifinalists notified.
+- January 2022: Preliminary video auditions held and selected semifinalists notified.

 - FMMC Foundation, Inc., assumes no responsibility for actions of the applicants or escorts or injuries sustained by them during the course of the applicants’ stay in the Washington area, and assumes no responsibility in connection with the applicants’ participation in the Competition.

 - All eligibility requirements must be met for participation in the competition.